kstenerud/ubuntu-maintainers-handbook/BugTriage.md

 has a team member assigned.
 Monday is often more work and includes more low quality bugs as it includes all of the weekend - therefore Monday is a rotation through all eligible bug triagers.
-This is organized internally int he teams Jira and automation will create a Task with the "bug-triage" label assigned to the person on rotation.
+This is organized internally in the teams Jira and automation will create a Task with the "bug-triage" label assigned to the person on rotation.

 ## Tooling